 As various engineers work on different design blocks, ensuring common reference sets for the linkage of cells and IP libraries holds great significance.
 Since each IP has several data files associated with it, so all these data files must be accessed from the same base location.
 Confining all such references to a single shared configuration file and common path variables greatly reduces the chances of human errors.

 Electrostatic Discharge Analysis

-This discussion touched some of the major aspects of the hierarchal physical design and the deliberation mainly boils down to the good design practices.
+This discussion touched on some of the major aspects of the hierarchal physical design and the deliberation mainly boils down to good design practices.
 If these practices are not followed correctly then there is a strong possibility of the chip failing eventually.
 While signing off a design, the engineer must be confident with the chip design and must have rechecked its functionality.

 Well, human errors cannot be eliminated completely and some fringes of risks are always associated with the chip.
 But with stern workflow management and these stringent design practices, the risk can be managed and mitigated greatly, and the design engineers can head towards the tapeout phase with much more self-reliance!